You are here

 Corporations and businesses may qualify for a tax deduction when contributing equipment, inventory or other assets used in the course of business.
 Equipment and other assets may need to be valued by an independent appraiser for tax purposes.
 A corporation or business’ charitable donation is limited to their cost basis when contributing their inventory.

 Real Estate: Farmland or a home you no longer need can have a significant impact when donated to KWU.
 Most real estate held for a length of time has appreciated in value and offers great potential for charitable giving.

 Gifts of appreciated real estate qualify for an income tax deduction equal to the current appraised value of the property.
 By transferring real estate directly to the Kansas Wesleyan University, you also avoid paying capital gains tax.

-Please refer to our GIFT IN KIND DONATION FORM 2013.pdf or contact us:
+Please refer to our Gift-in-Kind Contribution Form 2014 (pdf).pdf or contact us: